confluentinc/ksql/docs/reference2/sql-syntax/lexical-structure.md

 ### Arithmetic

-You can apply the familiar arithmetic operators, like `+` and `%`, to [numeric types](data-types/numeric.md), like INT, BIGINT, and DOUBLE.
+You can apply the familiar arithmetic operators, like `+` and `%`, to [numeric types](data-types/numeric.md), like INT, BIGINT, DOUBLE, and DECIMAL.

 The following example statement uses the addition operator (`+`) to compute the sum of the lengths of two strings: